alisaifee/coredis/README.md

 `hiredis` if available will be used by default as the RESP (or RESP3) parser as it provides significant performance gains in response parsing.
-For more details refer to the [the doumentation section on Parsers](https://coredis.readthedocs.org/en/stable/api_reference.html#parsers)
+For more details refer to the [the documentation section on Parsers](https://coredis.readthedocs.org/en/stable/api_reference.html#parsers)

 ### Supported python versions